uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

    - The data block is deallocated using the deleter object that is provided to array during construction.

 5. An array object may own no data.
-In this case, it is called **empty**:
+In this case, it is called **zero-sized**:

-   - Pointers to the immutable and mutable data of the empty array shall be ``nullptr``;
+   - Pointers to the immutable and mutable data of the zero-sized array shall be ``nullptr``;
    - The data block size shall be ``0``.